In AT&T’s WarnerMedia spinoff, a Hollywood outsider again learns a tough lesson

 But interviews with eight executives in Hollywood, including four who have worked at Warner under AT&T, yield a portrait of an owner eager to flout Hollywood custom — sometimes to the company’s benefit, but more often to its detriment.
 The executives spoke on the condition of anonymity because of the issue’s sensitivity.

 They say AT&T did notch a few disruptive achievements, particularly in bringing together HBO, Turner and Warner Bros., three divisions that under Time Warner chief executive Jeff Bewkes had been run with extreme separateness.
-The phone company owner knocked down those walls, uniting the Warner divisions with the common purpose of streaming and creating the HBO Max platform.
+The phone-company owner knocked down those walls, uniting the Warner divisions under the common purpose of streaming, particularly the HBO Max platform.

 More often, though, AT&T suffered a slew of bungles owing to its background in phone service.